jwl-7/c0de_gr1nd/parity/README.md

 # Computing the Parity of a Word

 "Parity checks are used to detect single bit errors in data storage and communication." - EPI

+Problem:
 The parity of a binary word is 1 if the number of 1s in the word is odd.
 Conversely, the parity of a binary word is 0 if the number of 1s in the word is even.
+How would you compute the parity of a very large number of 64-bit words?

 Examples:
 ```